 It also shouldn’t come as a surprise the first two Rice Owls off the board came from their weekend rotation.
 The offense made some progress in 2019 and the defense took a massive leap forward.
 It was the starting rotation which never waived.
 It seems having multiple Top 10 MLB Draft selections in the rotation might have had something to do with the level of consistency.

 The draft started Monday night with Round 1 and Round 2 before continuing Tuesday with Round 3 through Round 10.
 The remaining picks, Round 11 through Round 40 will take place on Tuesday.
-A full schedule a results tracker are available here.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+A full schedule a results tracker are available here.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.